Visit the Columbian College of Arts and Sciences website for application requirements.

 MGT 6215Conflict Management and Negotiations

-ORSC 6214Personnel Training and Performance Appraisal Systems
+ORSC 6214Organizational Training and Development

 ORSC 6243Seminar: Leadership in Complex Organizations